Scheduled maintenance - Thursday, July 12 at 5:00 PM EDT

 Please see the OSH Answers on Hearing Protectors for more information.

 Audiometry is an important part of the hearing conservation program.
-It is the only way to determine if a hearing loss is occurring or being prevented.
+It is the only way to determine if hearing loss is occurring or being prevented.
 Although existing hearing loss cannot be cured, the data can be used to:

 Ten jurisdictions require audiometric tests when a worker's noise exposure is greater than: